ziadAshraf7/Amazon-Clone/README.md

 # Technoligies
 ### Nextjs
-- utilized Nextjs for a high-quality website with good SEO and also used next js to build Rest API to interact with MongoDB which contains products and users and sessions data and handles users sessions and also handles linking between non-authenticated user sessions and authenticated user session
+- Utilized Nextjs to build my rest API to interact with MongoDB to handle all necessary data and also to handle linking between unauthenticated user sessions and authenticated user sessions when the user logged in.
+Nextjs also helps me to build high-quality websites with good SEO.

 ### TypeScipt
-- utilized TypeScript fot fast debugging code.
+- Utilized TypeScript fot fast debugging code.

 ### MongoDB
-- utilized MongoDB to store all necessary data which contains users and products and sessions data, also used MongoDB to handle user authentication
+- Utilized MongoDB to store all necessary data which contains users and products and sessions data, also used MongoDB to handle user authentication

 ### JWT
-- utilized jwt to handle authenticated users session and handle protected pages
+- Utilized jwt to handle authenticated users session and handle protected pages

 ### next session library
-- utilized the next session library to create a session for non-authenticated users to allow them to add products to their cart and see their browser history products and see  products based on their preference
+- Utilized  next session library to create a session for non-authenticated users to allow them to add products to their cart and see their browser history products and see products based on their preference without creating any accounts

 ### Tailwind Css
-- utilized Tailwind to build nice styling pages with highly Responsive web design which designed to be accessible on multiple devices, including desktops, tablets, and mobile phones.
+- Utilized Tailwind to build nice styling pages with highly Responsive web design which designed to be accessible on multiple devices, including desktops, tablets, and mobile phones.

 ### daisyUI
-- utilized daisyui for nice styled components
+- Utilized daisyui for nice styled components

 # Live